Formation Control via Rotation Symmetry Constraints: Abstract

 \section{Abstract}

-This work introduces a distributed formation control strategy for multi-agent systems based only on rotation symmetry constraints.
-We propose a potential function that enforces inter-agent \textbf{rotational} symmetries, with its gradient defining the control law driving the agents toward a desired symmetric and planar configuration.
-We show that only $(n-1)$ edges, the minimal connectivity requirement, are sufficient to implement the control strategy, where $n$ is the number of agents.
-We further augment the design to address the \textbf{maneuvering problem}, enabling the formation to undergo coordinated translations, rotations, and scalings along a predefined virtual trajectory.
+This work introduces a distributed formation control strategy for multi-agent systems based solely on rotation symmetry constraints.
+We propose a potential function that enforces inter-agent \textbf{rotational} symmetries, whose gradient defines a control law that drives the agents toward a desired planar symmetric configuration.
+We show that only $n-1$ edges (the minimal connectivity requirement) are sufficient to implement the strategy, where $n$ is the number of agents.
+We further augment the design to address the \textbf{maneuvering problem}, enabling the formation to undergo coordinated translations, rotations, and scaling along a predefined virtual trajectory.
 Simulation examples are provided to validate the effectiveness of the proposed method.